 Geopolitical and economic risks

 Metals and mining companies must gain a comprehensive understanding of the geopolitical and economic risks in their market.
 Factors such as resistance to globalization and free trade are creating a direct impact on the metals and mining sector.
-Furthermore, import restrictions on semi-finished products including steel and aluminium are at the spotlight of recent trade disputes.
+Furthermore, import restrictions on semi-finished products including steel and aluminum are at the spotlight of recent trade disputes.
 Such trade disputes and wars are likely to dampen global commodity demand and disrupt the value chain of mining and metals companies.

 Revamping employee base